brangi/places_api/README.md

 Return a number places nearby by providing latitute, longitude and a customer name

-### Before anyting, add correct keys from the required configuraion
+### Before anyting, add correct keys from the required configuration

 ```
 module.exports = {